 Resort charm and outstanding scenery are also particularly high on the list in Switzerland, although prices tend to be above those in other countries.

 For those seeking an alternative to travelling by road, Switzerland is a great choice, offering as it does the world’s densest public transport system.
 Direct trains from around Europe and from the airports at Zürich, Geneva, Basel and Sion will carry you quickly and comfortably to your holiday destination.
 Not only is it green but train is one of the most panoramic ways to travel: the rail journey on the Glacier Express between Chur and St Moritz with its helical tunnels and vertiginous viaducts is one of the most scenic and interesting in the world and has achieved UNESCO World Heritage status.
-See our rail page for more information or check out SwissTravelSystem's pages for information on scenic routes.
+Check out SwissTravelSystem's pages for information on scenic routes.